RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-3.2.md

 ## Control Statement

-Enforce dual authorization for {{ insert: param, ac-03.02_odp }}.
+The information system enforces dual authorization for {{ insert: param, ac-3.2_prm_1 }}.

+## Control Objective

+Determine if:

+- \[AC-3(2)[1]\] the organization defines privileged commands and/or other actions for which dual authorization is to be enforced; and

+- \[AC-3(2)[2]\] the information system enforces dual authorization for organization-defined privileged commands and/or other organization-defined actions.

 ## Control guidance

-Dual authorization, also known as two-person control, reduces risk related to insider threats.
-Dual authorization mechanisms require the approval of two authorized individuals to execute.
-To reduce the risk of collusion, organizations consider rotating dual authorization duties.
-Organizations consider the risk associated with implementing dual authorization mechanisms when immediate responses are necessary to ensure public and environmental safety.
+Dual authorization mechanisms require the approval of two authorized individuals in order to execute.
+Organizations do not require dual authorization mechanisms when immediate responses are necessary to ensure public and environmental safety.
+Dual authorization may also be known as two-person control.

-## Control assessment-objective

-dual authorization is enforced for {{ insert: param, ac-03.02_odp }}.